Breakpoint23/Activity_Walk_Est/README.md

 - This library contain modules for activity detection (Standing,Walking,Running and Squatting) along with Walking speed Estimation.
 - The module that connects and run polar is polar.run.start
 - The module that runs the prediction scripts and GUI is main.run.start
+- Working on adding more walking speed estimation models and model comparision GUI.

 # Installation and Running